-The unit is responsible for Risk Management function.
+The Municipality has a functional Risk Unit.
 The Municipality has conducted the Risk Assessment and compiled a Risk Register with mitigation factors and time frames.
 The risk Register is updated quarterly by the Risk Management Office.

 8.14 Audit Committee.